jamonholmgren/motion-tab/README.md

 # Motion::Tab

-TODO: Write a gem description
+Easily create a UITabBar in a RubyMotion app.

 ## Installation